Trade Stock Indices

 A few pips below the support or above the resistance areas is the best place.

-If you are going long (buying a financial instrument), just look for a nearby support level which is below your entry point & set this order about 10 pips to 20 pips below that support level.
-The illustration explained & shown below show the level where a trader can put their stop orders just below the support level on a stock chart.
+When intending to enter a long position (purchase an asset), one should identify a proximate support level situated beneath the intended entry point and position the stop order approximately 10 to 20 pips below that support marker.
+The subsequent illustration clearly details the placement where a trader can set their protective stop orders just beneath the support benchmark on a stock chart.

 Support Level for Placing Stop Loss Order Level for Buy Trade